Applications are now closed

 *Please note that applicants for the UCPH position should apply through the Danish portal: PhD fellowship in Innovation Management in Hospital Systems.

 Applicants will be evaluated on a set criteria including academic merit, scientific quality and research potential, ability to carry out a research project and work in an international context.
 For full selection criteria check the Guide for Applicants.
 You can also download the Guide for Evaluators to see how your application will be assessed.

-Key Dates (First call for applications)
+Key Dates second call for applications (subject to changes)

 What you need to do?

 Submit your application through the online portal before the deadline.